wkz20042008/kf4005/index.md

 <p class="text-info">
-You should attend lecture session and <em>one</em> of the lab/seminar sessions every week.
-Refer to your personal timetable to identify the lab session that you should attend.
+You should look at lecture recordings and attend lab and online session.
 </p>

 ## Synopsis